 Getting Started With Charlie

-Signing up to Charlie is as easy as I mentioned a little earlier in this review.
+Signing to Charlie is as easy as I mentioned earlier in this review.

 If not, you will have to send Charlie your phone number, which will then initiate a conversation via SMS.

 A conversation window will open up, and you will start communicating with Charlie.

 Now, what you must know is that this will only work for people in the US.

 For those of you who are in another country, this will not work for you.

 - Will save you money